open-dynamic-robot-initiative/trifinger_simulation/docs/simvsreal.rst

 - ``get_status()``:  There are no meaningful values for the status message in simulation, so this method is omitted to avoid confusion.
-- ``wait_until_timeindex()``:  In general the process of waiting for a specific time step is not supported, see `No waiting for future time steps`_.
+- ``wait_until_timeindex()``:  In general the process of waiting for a specific time step is not supported, see :ref:`No waiting for future time steps`.

 .. _`robot_interfaces::RobotFrontend`: https://github.com/open-dynamic-robot-initiative/robot_interfaces/blob/master/include/robot_interfaces/robot_frontend.hpp